jeronimok/pfc/README.md

 ## Installation

 ### Notes
-- The project was developed and tested using Ubuntu 16.04 LTS and Laravel 5.1.
+- The project was developed and tested using **Ubuntu 16.04 LTS, PHP 5.5.9 and Laravel 5.1.**
 - Correct functioning on other systems and software versions is not guaranteed.
 - This installation guide also mentions the alternative steps to install the project on windows and mac in order to make it accessible to all users but it was not tested on those operating systems.